 What should I do if my AirPods won’t charge?

-If your AirPods won’t charge, you can try the following solutions:
+You can try the following solutions:

 - Make sure the AirPods and case are clean and free from debris or dirt.